Open Access

 Supported by: EU H2020 SUNSHINE 952924

-Advanced materials, including multicomponent nanomaterials (MCNMs) are designed to show specific new or enhanced functionalities.
-They may contribute to solutions to current societal challenges, yet they represent a challenge themselves to safe innovation and risk assessment.
+Advanced materials, including multicomponent nanomaterials (MCNMs), are rationally designed to show specific new or enhanced functionalities.
+They are considered key in solving current societal challenges, such as the energy transition, yet they represent a challenge themselves to safe innovation and risk assessment.
 One challenge is the lack of available toxicological information at early innovation stages.
-Instead, information on functionality and material properties is generally available at early innovation stages, but such information is typically not used in safety assessments.
-Safe-by-Design aims to improve the safety of materials and products by integrating safety considerations with functionality as early as possible in innovation.
-Here a conceptual approach is presented that uses functionality-related material properties to flag potential impacts on risks and guide Safe-by-Design.
-This approach relies on relations between material properties and their potential impact on release, fate/toxicokinetics and toxicity.
-These relations are illustrated for 21 new or enhanced material properties of MCNMs.
-Applicability of this approach was explored through several case-studies.
-The presented approach is designed to ‘flag’ potential aspects of risk for further consideration.
-Identified aspects may support application of Safe-by-Design for MCNMs, including grouping approaches to enable sharing of safety information.
-The approach is relevant at early innovation stages where toxicological information is largely absent.
+Instead, information on functionality and related material properties is generally available at these early innovation stages, but such information is typically not used in safety assessments.
+Safe-by-Design (SbD) aims to improve the safety of materials and products by integrating safety considerations with functionality as early as possible in the innovation process.
+To exploit the information on functionality for SbD purposes, a conceptual approach is presented that uses functionality-related material properties to flag potential impacts on risks and guide SbD.
+This approach relies on insights into relations between material properties and their potential impact on release, fate/toxicokinetics, and toxicity.
+These relations have been illustrated for 21 new or enhanced material properties that are incorporated in the design of MCNMs.
+For example, a set of “mechanical properties” was identified as likely to have an impact on release and fate/toxicokinetics of MCNMs, while “reactive properties” were expected to be able to affect their toxicity.
+The applicability of this approach was briefly explored through several case studies.
+The presented approach is designed to “flag” potential aspects of risk that require further consideration.
+These identified aspects can then support the application of SbD for MCNMs, including grouping of similar MCNMs to enable sharing of safety information.
+The approach is relevant at early stages in the innovation process, where toxicological information is still mostly absent.

 Publication History